Published · Updated ·

 Frequently Asked Questions

 No. Grammarly's edits tend to make text more grammatically uniform, which is exactly what Turnitin's AI detection flags.
 In our benchmark, Grammarly-processed text was flagged at roughly the same rate as raw ChatGPT output, and sometimes scored higher on AI probability.
-Since Turnitin launched dedicated AI bypasser detection on August 27, 2025, surface-level tools like Grammarly have even less chance.
+Since Turnitin launched dedicated AI bypasser detection in August 2025, surface-level tools like Grammarly have even less chance.
 UndetectedGPT consistently scored under 5% on the same Turnitin tests.

 If your goal is bypassing AI detection, absolutely.
 Grammarly doesn't do that, and the data proves it.
 A dedicated humanizer like UndetectedGPT ($19.99/month, with a free tier to test) solves the problem Grammarly can't.
 You can keep Grammarly for grammar and use UndetectedGPT for detection bypass.
 They complement each other rather than compete.

-No. Regardless of which AI model generates the text (ChatGPT, GPT-5, Claude, Gemini), running the output through Grammarly does not bypass AI detectors.
+No. Regardless of which AI model generates the text (ChatGPT, Claude, Gemini), running the output through Grammarly does not bypass AI detectors.
 These detectors analyze statistical patterns in the text, not which model produced it.
 Grammarly's grammar corrections don't alter those patterns.
 You need a dedicated humanizer like UndetectedGPT that restructures perplexity and burstiness to match human writing.

 Indirectly, yes.
 The Liang et al. (2023) Stanford study found AI detectors flag 61.22% of TOEFL essays by non-native English speakers as AI-generated, with 19.8% unanimously misclassified by all 7 detectors tested.
 Grammarly's tendency to "standardize" writing makes ESL text even more uniform and predictable, potentially increasing false positive rates.
 ESL writers need tools that create natural variance, not remove it.